WaicongTam/WaicongTam/README.md

 # Hello there 👋 This is Waicong Charles Tam

 I'm a developer, data scientist and researcher located in Melbourne, Australia!
-I am currently working as a teaching associate in some data science and machine learning units at Monash University.
+I am currently working as a data services developer at Monash University.
+I am also a teaching associate in some data science and machine learning units at Monash University.

 ## My Skill set
+ - I use python as my working language.
- - I am an Android developer 📱 so I program in Java ☕️.
+ - I am an Android and backend developer 📱 so I program in Java ☕️.
  - I am also an amateur frontend developer using React ⚛️ and Angular 🦌!
  - As a data scientist and researcher, I can code in python 🐍 (of course), R and matlab!
 My preferred modelling framework is pytorch, but I am also studying tensorflow.keras and tensorflow.